jasonbitterman/journal-club-assistant/README.md

 This analysis is not meant to replace your own critical assessment of the research paper, it should only used as a potential starting point.
 Users should also recognize the limitations of large lanugage models in generating analyses like this.

 ## How to Use Journal Club Assistant

-The tool runs directly off the command line.
-Enter the following in the command line:
+Prior to running the program, you will need to:
+1. Install the dependencies: `pip install -r requirements.txt`
+2. Create a .env file, and add your openai key: `OPENAI_API_KEY= <your OpenAI key>`

+In the command line, run:

 `python journal_club_assistant.py '<file_name>'`

 <file_name> refers to the path to the PDF file on your computer or can refer to the URL of a freely available PDF you want to summarize.

+### Options

-If you want to exclude the program from performing the AI-Generated Analysis section, enter the following instead:
+If you want to exclude the program from creating the Analysis section, enter the following instead:

 `python journal_club_assistant.py --hide-analysis '<file_name>'`